Day 1. Arrival in Brasov

 Day 2.
 Brasov - Bran Castle - Magura village (9km, 3hrs, +300m/-300m)

-A morning transfer after breakfast will take you to the famous castle of count Dracula - Bran Castle.
+A morning transfer after breakfast will take you to the famous castle of count Dracula - Bran Castle (opens at 12:00 on Mondays so plan to start the tour on a day different than Sunday!).
 You will have time on your own to explore the intrigue and the magic of this wonderful place, built in the 14th Century on a strategic mountain pass, and meant to protect the city of Brasov.
 You will then be taken to the Magura village, where you will spend the next 3 nights.
 Check-in your accommodation and leave your luggage.
 For the rest of the day we have foreseen a short self-guided walk across the beautiful mountain villages of Magura, Pestera and their surroundings, offering great views over the Bucegi and Piatra Craiului national parks.
-You can choose to make a stop at the oldest guesthouse in the National Park (should be pre-booked at least 24 hours in advance) for some cheese tasting or lunch (appr.10-12 euro/person, payable on the spot).
+You can choose to make a stop at the oldest guesthouse in the National Park (should be pre-booked at least 24 hours in advance) for some cheese tasting or lunch (appr.10-12 Euro/person, payable on the spot).

 Day 3.
 Magura village - Piatra Craiului National Park - Bran village - Magura village (9km, 4hrs, +450m/-750m)